 - This disorder commonly commences in early adulthood and is diagnosed more frequently in females than in males.

 Familial association with psychotic disorders

 Individuals suffering from personality disorder most commonly show abnormalities in their frontal, temporal, and parietal lobes.
 These aberrations are commonly caused by perinatal injury, encephalitis, trauma injury or genetics.
 These disorders are can also be seen with reduced monoamine oxidase (MAO) and serotonin levels.

 Effects of Personality Development

-- Due to lack of care there can be a decline in the physical health
+- Due to a lack of care, there can be a decline in physical health.

 Causes of Personality Disorders

-Personality disorder is a combination of the thoughts, emotions and behavior.
-Personality is mostly formed during childhood and is shaped through an interaction with:
+A personality disorder is a combination of thoughts, emotions, and behavior.
+Personality is mostly formed during childhood and is shaped through interaction with: